rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

    ![add-member](images/add-member.png)

-   Click `Invite members` and add your colleagues usernames or emails that they logged into gitlab with.
+   Click `Invite members` and add your colleagues usernames or emails that they logged into GitLab with.

 ## Importing Nordmart Review